DdPerna/aws-ec2-ebs-automatic-snapshot-bash/README.md

 Written by  **[AWS Consultants - Casey Labs Inc.] (http://www.caseylabs.com)**

+Forked by DdPerna

 *Contact us for all your Amazon Web Services consulting needs!*

 ===================================

 **How it works:**
 ebs-snapshot.sh will:
-- Determine the instance ID of the EC2 server on which the script runs
-- Gather a list of all volume IDs attached to that instance
+- Gather a list of all volume IDs attached to an instance with a tag called Backup with a value of yes
 - Take a snapshot of each attached volume
 - The script will then delete all associated snapshots taken by the script that are older than 7 days